 HackerRank is the website that I use the most for practising my coding skills.
 There are a few others worth mentioning:

 https://www.codingame.com – for programming competitions based around game AI.
 Very easy to get into, very fun.
-They really deserve their own blog post for the amazing stuff their are doing.
+They really deserve their own blog post for the amazing stuff there are doing.
 If you have kids- they will love the website as well.

 https://www.topcoder.com – for more serious competitive programming